 First, we have to set up the collection that the user's answers will go into.
 We've written >>hobbies=[ ] at the top.
 Initially, it's an empty collection, but it will soon fill up with user data.

 Users will next see "Enter one of your hobbies" and can enter whatever they like in the box.
 Their answer is saved as the variable "newHobby."
 Then, this variable is added to the end of the collection called hobbies.
 Since the collection is empty in the beginning, the first answer users provide will momentarily be the only thing in the collection.
 The user will next see "Great!
 Now add another" and the question will reappear.
-Users will repeat the process of typing in each new hobby for a total of 50 times.
+Users will repeat the process of typing in each new hobby a total of 50 times.
 Each time, the variable "newHobby" will change to the latest thing they wrote and this thing will be added to the end of the user's collection.
 When users are finished, they will see "Here are the hobbies you listed:" followed by all 50 of the hobbies they typed.

 You'll notice that in the user_badges example what's called a "text string" was added to the collection ("Topped 1,000 points") and in the second example the value of a variable was added (newHobby).
 In all aspects of GuidedTrack, there are three different types of information you can store and work with: text strings, numbers, and collections.
 There are also variables, which store any of the three types.
 Here's how a text string, number, and collection looks: